shainasahu/interview-bot/README.md

+# Project Description:

 AI Interviewer bot that simulates a mock interview.
-Created using React and Python.
+Created using React, Python.

+-

 # Getting Started with Create React App